yihui/yihui.org/content/tinytex/faq.md

     However, the user mode of TeX Live can actually be quite complicated, and unfortunately it is not something that I can help with.
 A few known caveats:

     - The worst thing is that users cannot install all packages.
 For TeX Live, some packages are _relocatable_, and some are not.
 For example, packages containing executables are not relocatable (e.g., the **metafont** package contains the executable `mf`).
 If users have to use these packages, only the system admin can help.
 The good news is that the number of such packages is relatively small, so a conservative strategy is to let the sysadmin just pre-install all of them.
+The R function `tinytex:::tl_unrelocatable()` returns the names of all packages that are not relocatable, which is done through the call `tlmgr info --list --data name,relocatable`.

     - Some packages may require running [`updmap`](https://www.tug.org/texlive/doc/updmap.html) after installation (e.g., font packages for `pdflatex`).
 Good news is that users should be able to run `updmap-user`, and bad news is that whenever the system admin runs `updmap-sys`, users may have to run `updmap-user` again (if I understand the documentation correctly).
 For users, the conservative stragety is to run `updmap-user` again when they run into font problems that didn't exist previously (R users can run `system2('updmap-user')`).